Tongkai-Z/132a_project/README.md

 | BM25 + custom      | 0     | 0           | 1.0       |
 | fasttext + default | 0     | 0           | 0.289     |
 | sbert + default    | 0     | 0           | 0.631     |

+Analysis: This topic has zero title and description NDCG score, but quite high score got by narration with BM25 + customized analyzer.
+So the title and description is not informative enough for the topic, whereas the narration contains most important information for this topic.

 ## Note